 Similar chaos unfolded in some Latin and Central American countries.
 For instance, under the influence of the Cuban Communist Party, Mexico’s Plaza de las Tres Culturas student movement engaged in small-scale mobilization, and other left-wing student groups sent telegraphs to students in Paris supporting the May ‘68 antics.

 Many may consider the above string of actions largely coincidental.
 From a higher perspective, however, the entire counterculture movement in both the East and the West was part of communism’s arrangements to undermine the morality of society.
 The moral traditions and values left to man by the divine had been through thousands of years of history, but under the impact of this global communist movement, they have suffered enormous damage.
 The movement has been all about stirring up discontent and whipping society into a frenzy in order to undermine traditional morality and ideas.
 China’s 5,000-year-old traditional culture was devastated as the Four Olds were attacked in the Cultural Revolution.

-Western rock, drug abuse, sexual liberation, abortion, unconventional clothing, and avant-garde art were all departures from traditional norms and orthodox faith.
+Western rock music, drug abuse, sexual liberation, abortion, unconventional clothing, and avant-garde art were all departures from traditional norms and orthodox faith.
 Moreover, deviant sexual mores, such as homosexuality and promiscuity, have all become popular, bringing lasting negative effects to the entire Western society.
 The glory of divine culture has largely been banished in the West, and Western civilization has lost its splendor and luster.

 3. Pop Culture and Social Chaos